polterguy/phosphorusfive/core/p5.ajax/README.md

 To see an example of the p5.ajax library in use directly, without anything else but the Ajax library itself, please see the website project called "p5.ajax-samples", that can be found within the "samples" folder.
-To testthis project, make sure you set it as your "startup" project in Visual Studio, Xamarin or MonoDevelop, and start your debugger.
+To test this project, make sure you set it as your "startup" project in Visual Studio, Xamarin or MonoDevelop, and start your debugger.